w3f/Grants-Program/applications/solidity-verifier-for-accountable-light-client.md

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-  The user of this lib will be the cross-chain messaging/bridge service providers.
+  The users of this verifier will be the cross-chain messaging/bridge service providers.

 - What need(s) does your project meet?

-  The light clients which use this library should preferably support precompiles of BLS12-377 and BW6-761.
-But, according to the paper, you can replace these two elliptic curves with other satisfying elliptic curves.
-What we can to do is provide an interface to make it easy to switch curves.
-You can switch to other curve precompiles, or use the solidity version of the curve implementations If gas and speed are not an issue.
+  The light clients which use this verifier should preferably support precompiles of BLS12-377 and BW6-761.
+You can use the no-precompiles version of the curve implementations If gas and speed are not an issue.

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?